Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 - **Export account reports**: Export a file with a list of all transactions on the account.
 Set the relevant time period and filters, and then select **Make account report**.
 Save the export as a .csv file.

 -  **Credentials and attribute information**: Here you can see all credential ID that are associated with the account and the attributes that are revealed for each credential ID (if any).
 You can also see the creation dates and valid to dates of the credentials.
-One or more credentials can be associated with the an account.
+One or more credentials can be associated with an account.

 -  **Update credentials**: Add new credentials to the account.
 See :ref:`Add credentials to an account <multi-credentials>`.

 -  **Register data**: Add a small message to the chain, such as a hash.
+This information is visible on the chain and cannot be removed.
 Note that adding this message incurs a transaction fee.

 -  **Register as a baker**: Make the account a baker account.
 See :ref:`Add a baker account in the Desktop Wallet <create-baker-desktop>`.
 If the account is already a baker account, you'll see **Baking** which contains a list of options for managing a baker account: :ref:`Remove baker <remove-baker>`, :ref:`Update baker keys<update-baker-keys>`, :ref:`Update baker stake<change-baker-stake>`, and :ref:`Update baker restake earnings<change-restake-settings>`.